Staff Product Designer

 Action anxiety

 The anxiety students feel is the leakage schools see.
-One problem.
-Two surfaces.
+One problem, two surfaces.
 Nurture the student forward from interest with a clear next step, and the school's yield metric moves on its own.

 Students weren't lost.
 They were anxious.